Tsaftaridis/HeadFirstC/Readme.txt

 Just an Online Rep for learning to code in C.
 Beginner level.
-Educational purposes only.
+Personal/Educational purposes only.